-Sarah Sanders Says Trump Supports Victims Of Domestic Abuse — But Won't Say Why The President Doesn't Say So Himself
+The White House Still Can't Answer Basic Questions About Rob Porter

+The lack of a clear message from the administration was on full display on Monday, as White House press secretary Sarah Sanders repeatedly refused to provide any clarity on the administration's handling of the allegations against Porter, leaving several key questions still unanswered.

+Typically in the Trump era, with a fast-paced news cycle, one crisis soon gets overshadowed by another.
+But in this case, the White House hasn't been so lucky and has been bombarded with the same lines of inquiry over and over again: a timeline of when senior administration officials found out about the allegations, why the White House continued to stand behind Porter a day after the the story first broke, why President Trump continues to praise Porter's work in the White House without addressing the victims, and why several aides, like Porter, are still operating without full security clearances.

-President Trump's top spokesperson failed to say Monday whether he believes the two women who have accused former staff secretary Rob Porter of physically and emotionally abusing them when they were married.
+Sanders failed to say Monday whether the president believes the two women who have accused former staff secretary Rob Porter of physically and emotionally abusing them when they were married.

-The question during the daily media briefing — and lack of a clear response from press secretary Sarah Huckabee Sanders — comes after Trump bemoaned over the weekend that lives are "being shattered and destroyed by a mere allegation," a seeming reference to the #MeToo movement.
+The question during the daily media briefing — and lack of a clear response — comes after Trump bemoaned over the weekend that lives are "being shattered and destroyed by a mere allegation," a seeming reference to the #MeToo movement.

 "Does he believe Rob Porter's accusers, or are they lying?"
 Sanders was asked Monday.